anatosun/plex2mix/README.md

 ## Installation

-It is recommended to install Plex2Mix inside a **virtual environment** so that dependencies do not interfere with your system Python.
+please use a **virtual environment** for the least possible mess while / after setting up

 ### 1. Clone the repository